SolUrsi/MV_Final_Project/README.md

 source install/setup.bash
 ```

-This will source the necessary setup scripts to allow the gesture detector to run:
+This will source the necessary setup scripts to allow the Gesture Detector to run:

 ```bash
 ros2 run gesture_detector gesture_detector